microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_extended_security_updates/_index.md

 **NOTE: If you chose to deploy Azure Arc-enabled SQL Server exclusively or together with Windows Server, verify that the databases are being discovered.
 If the databases are not shown in the Azure Portal, follow these steps to fix it.**

-- Select the Azure Arc-enabled SQL server.
+- Select the Azure Arc-enabled SQL Server.

  ![Screenshot Azure Arc-enabled SQL Server resource](./18.png)